 The Twilight Zone Trivia:

-- The uniforms worn by the aliens, their spaceship’s ramp, and the shot of the flying spaceship were originally used in the 1956 film Forbidden Planet.
+- The uniforms worn by the aliens, their spaceship’s ramp, and the shots of the flying spaceship were all originally borrowed from the 1956 film Forbidden Planet.
 This was the third episode in the series to borrow from Forbidden Planet.

 - In 2009, TIME named “The Monsters Are Due On Maple Street” one of the ten best Twilight Zone episodes.

 - This episode was remade in 2003 with narration by Forest Whitaker.

 - The set for this episode was shot borrowed from MGM’s Andy Hardy show.

 - In The Twilight Zone Companion Marc Scott Zicree claims this episode “may well be the greatest piece ever written about mob violence in any medium.”